leoraclet/nixos-config/README.md

 > [!NOTE]
 >
 > I mainly code in Python, C / C++, Typescript / Javascript and some basic HTML, CSS, but I would
-> like to leanr and use Go
+> like to learn and use Go.
 >
-> I also mainly use Markdown and Latex for documents editing
+> I also regularly use Markdown and Latex for documents editing.

 To set up my different developement environments, I use `flake.nix` with those great [templates](https://github.com/the-nix-way/dev-templates/) as a starting point, that I then extend to my needs.

 It provides a local, consistent and reproducible environment for each project in every programming / scripting language, and I find it the most practical way to get things done.

 > [!IMPORTANT]
 >